Moving to Saudi Arabia: Relocation Guide for Doctors

 9. police clearance certificate from your home country

-10. Medical examination report (conducted in Saudi Arabia)
+10. Medical examination report (conducted on arrival)

 11. Saudi Commission for Health Specialties (SCFHS) registration